 The platform was used by both Customer Success and hiring managers, but admin features were still visible to hiring managers, causing clutter and confusion.

-design a more scalable, self-serve platform that supports future growth, allowing room for future initiatives without sacrificing user experience and consuming significant engineering effort
+design a more scalable, self-serve platform that supports future growth, allowing room for future initiatives without sacrificing user experience and significant engineering effort?

 Together with our product manager, we have defined key metrics that served as a foundation for my design decisions:

-2. Optimise the experience to access candidate insight reports by reducing the number of clicks it takes to reach it
+Optimising the experience to access candidate insight reports

 I started exploring on how we can improve the user experience of the Insights viewing experience, here were some iterations: